Certified EKG Tech: Salary, Training, & Job Prospects

 EKG technicians are part of the allied health sector and typically provide direct patient care in hospitals or clinics.
 Depending on the job description or the training program, some of the most common titles for this position are:

 - Telemetry Monitor Technician

-If you don’t enjoy working with people, you may find working as an EKG tech quite challenging.
+EKG techs will also need to comfort patients, as well as record and provide information to the overseeing physician.
+Clear and accurate diagnostic images are crucial so physicians can make accurate diagnoses.
 Some of your patients will be anxious or in pain, so you will need good communication and compassion skills.
 Staying in good physical shape is also crucial, as you may be expected to spend a lot of time on your feet.

 EKG Tech Career Outlook